Recovering the Lost World,

 Modification of the Tzolkin

-We should also be aware that the science of the Tzolkin was used in the control of the Gods and spiritual powers.
+This science of the Tzolkin was used in the control of the Gods and spiritual powers.
 Specifically it was eventually used to control the travels of the Sun.
 This theme resounds through all of the history of Mesoamerica, and was repeatedly proven in the future to be correct and effective.

 I suspect another cycle which has come down to us, a count of 819 days assigned in rotation to each of the cardinal points, was added in this era.
 Researchers have been unable to make anything of this cycle, except to note that 819 is the product of 7, 9, and 13.
 The period of 819 days revolved through the four cardinal directions.